IbrahimaSy11/amazon-como-script-dashboard/README.md

 The Time Left column appears automatically beside Batch Target.

-It updates continuously while you are viewing the dashboard.
+It updates continuously while you are viewing the dashboard and follows the active warehouse's COMO clock.

 ---